-The pre-use test is used for detecting the characteristics of the patient circuit that is connected to the Vivo 45.
+The pre-use test is used for detecting the type and characteristics of the patient circuit that is connected to the Vivo 45 LS.
+The resistance and compliance of the patient circuit are measured and calculated.
+This will be used to compensate for pressure drop in the patient circuit and the compliance of the patient circuit.